-If you missed the deadline for a direct appeal, or if you neglected to raise a claim in your direct appeal, you must pursue your claim through a state post-conviction procedure to satisfy the exhaustion requirement.
-In New York, you can choose between two post-conviction remedies: an Article 440 motion or a petition for state habeas corpus.
-You should generally use an Article 440 motion because it is the most modern and has the best-developed state post-conviction procedure.
-If a New York Supreme Court (the state trial court) denies the claim presented in your Article 440 motion, you should ask for leave to appeal to an intermediate appellate division.
-Then, if the appellate division does not allow you to appeal, or grants leave to appeal but then rejects your claim, you still have given the highest state court an opportunity to decide your claim.
-You have fulfilled this part of the exhaustion requirement.
+For example, if you raise a claim of ineffective assistance of counsel, which is usually brought in postconviction proceedings, rather than on direct appeal, you must bring that claim in state court post-conviction proceedings.
+See, e.g., Murray v.
+Carrier, 477 U.S. 478, 488-489, 106 S. Ct.
+2639, 2645-2646, 91 L. Ed.
+2d 397, 408-09 (1986) (holding that the exhaustion doctrine generally requires that a habeas petitioner raise an motion168 or a petition for state habeas corpus.169 You should generally use an Article 440 motion because it is the most modern and has the best-developed state post-conviction procedure.170 If a New York Supreme Court (the state trial court) denies the claim presented in your Article 440 motion, you should ask for leave to appeal to an intermediate appellate division.
+Then, if the appellate division does not allow you to appeal, or grants leave to appeal but then rejects your claim, you still have given the highest state court an opportunity to decide your claim and you have fulfilled this part of the exhaustion requirement.171